danReynolds/MUS246/lec3.md

 Big orchestras in the pit, 70-80 people.

 Hollywood becomes the center of the western film industry.
 This is because of the work of Thomas Edison.
 Edison was a control freak, he cared mostly about money.
 He did not allow the names of actors to appear in the credits, so that actors could not become famous.
-There were no starts prior to 1910.
+There were no stars prior to 1910.
 The only place that would not enforce Thomas Edison's patents was Hollywood.

 There is a remarkable variety of geography in California, so both the location and legality was on the side of setting the state for the Hollywood Era.